latex3/tagging-project/documentation/wtpdf-from-latex.md

 list.

-The first four keys in the example set important document metadata, like the language, the requested PDF version and the standards the document should comply with.
+The first four keys in the example set important document metadata, including the document's language, the requested PDF version and the standards to which the document should comply.

 Tagging is then enabled by loading various modules through the `testphase` key.
 The value `latest` loads all modules that we recommend